 - Amount of health insurance premium paid for the child(ren) only

 - Child care or day care costs paid weekly, daily or monthly for the child(ren)

 - Special medical costs for your child such as braces

 - Any agreed private school tuition costs for your child

 - Your spouse’s income as best as you can determine

 Do I still pay child support if I get the children 50/50?

 Yes, you may.
 As we noted above child support is based on gross income and who pays certain expenses such as health insurance and day care costs.

 What if I haven’t worked and do not have any income?

-If you have a preschool age child, or a child with special needs, are enrolled in an educational program, or for valid medical reasons have no income the court will consider your income to be zero.
+If you have a preschool-age child or a child with special needs, you are enrolled in an educational program, or for valid medical reasons you have no income, the court will consider your income to be zero.
 However, none of those apply above and based on your work history, qualifications you could work then the court will attribute to you what the reasonable salary for such job in the local market would be.